top of page

 Who do you support?

 We support the HSD neighborhoods through hands-on experiences and feedback.
-As an interested grant applicant living or working in the C-ID or Pioneer Square we will ask you one simple question: "How would you make things better for one or both of these neighborhoods?"
+As an interested grant applicant living or working in the CID or Pioneer Square we will ask you one simple question: "How would you make things better for one or both of these neighborhoods?"
 We are a community-led organization.
 We depend on the people to let us know what the issues and opportunities of the neighborhoods are, how to address them, and what the desired outcome is.
 Do we need more affordable art spaces?
 More mentorship or entrepreneurs?
 Better lighting for safety?
 Air filters for our seniors?

 What is “historic”?

-Why should public money support these projects?
+Should public money support these projects?

 Yep.
 100%.
 Historic preservation creates jobs, has a significant impact beyond a project, and impacts local labor and supply chains more than new construction.
 Community and neighborhood preservation is a good economic development strategy, good housing policy, good environmental policy, and a good tourism strategy.
 These older neighborhoods are built with good infrastructure for small businesses, mixed with dense housing, with walkability and public transit in the original design.